Skip to content

 2. /Knowledge Base

 Digital accessibility means everyone can use your website, including people with a visual, auditory, motor or cognitive impairment.
-For governments and for many web shops and online services this is a legal requirement; the technical standard behind it is WCAG.
+For governments and for many e-commerce services this is a legal requirement; the technical standard is WCAG level AA.
+WebYes runs automated checks against WCAG 2.2 AA in the accessibility pillar.

 • What does digital accessibility cover?